-&lt;sup>170 The Vienna Declaration and Programme of Action reaffirms "the right to development, as to development a reality for everyone" (Para.19) and affirms "the solemn commitment of all states to promote universal respect for, and observance and protection of, all human rights, economic, social, cultural, civil and political, including the right to development, as a fundamental factor in the prevention and elimination of racism, racial discrimination, xenophobia and related intolerance."
+175 The Millennium Declaration states: "We are committed to making the right to development reality for everyone and to freeing the entire human race from want."
+Para.
+11. The Durban Declaration recalls the commitment of the Millennium Declaration "to make the right to development a reality for everyone" (Para.19) and affirms "the solemn commitment of all states to promote universal respect for, and observance and protection of, all human rights, economic, social, cultural, civil and political, including the right to development, as a fundamental factor in the prevention and elimination of racism, racial discrimination, xenophobia and related intolerance."
 Para.
 78.